 Lauren Bradley, PhD

 Lauren Bradley received her PhD in May 2015.
 She received her BA from the University of Pennsylvania in Biological Basis of Behavior with a minor in Nutrition.
 Her research interests include acceptance-based therapies for the treatment of obesity and eating disorders.
 She is particularly interested in the treatment of post-bariatric surgery weight regain.
-She is now a Postdoctoral Fellow at Rush University Medical Center.
+She is now an Assistant Professor at Rush University Medical Center.

 Greer Raggio, PhD

 Greer Raggio received her PhD under the mentorship of Meghan Butryn, PhD.
 Greer earned an undergraduate degree at Wake Forest University, and a Master in Public Health at Columbia University.
 She is interested in behavioral medicine broadly and, more specifically, obesity and associated public health issues, psycho-oncology, and women's mental health.
 Greer is now a post-doctoral fellow at the Boston VA.

 Jena Shaw, PhD